 College football kicks off in late August, with Week Zero games between Arizona and Hawaii and an intrastate matchup between Miami and Florida.

 For more than three months, football will consume our lives.
-And all of those games will culminate with the College Football Playoff National Championship in New Orleans on Jan.
-13, 2020.
+And all of those games will culminate with the College Football Playoff National Championship in Indianapolis on Jan.
+10, 2022.

-Will that final game be the fourth meeting between Clemson and Alabama in the past five years?
+Will that final game be the fourth meeting between Clemson and Alabama in the past seven years?
 Or will the college football landscape get shaken up?

 Have some predictions and hot takes?
-In New Jersey, you can put your money where your mouth is, courtesy of a sports betting industry that has boomed over the past year.
+In New Jersey, you can put your money where your mouth is, courtesy of a sports betting industry that has boomed over the past couple of years.

 Here you will find a cumulative look at the NJ sports betting landscape as it pertains to college football wagering.

 Best NJ Sportsbook Apps For College Bowl Betting

 Where to bet on the College Football Playoffs in NJ